Traugott Lawler: Early life and education

 Lawler was born and raised in Nyack, New York.
 He was descended from an Irish family, and his parents were Irish New Yorkers.
 He attended the Jesuit Regis High School, where his father and some of his brothers also attended, graduating in 1954 as the vice president of his senior class.
 During high school, Lawler discovered an affinity with English literature due to two teachers.
 He later recalled that at age 16 he read Pride and Prejudice, which inspired him to read nineteenth-century English fiction.

 After high school, Lawler matriculated at the College of the Holy Cross on a Naval ROTC scholarship.
 He entered college as a basketball student athlete but decided to quit the team in freshman year.
 His first two years in college were spent receiving a classical education of Greek, Latin, English, French, and history.
 In his sophomore year, Lawler sought to major in English to prepare for law school and was elected as the president of his class.
 He later resolved to be a "college English teacher" with a specialty in Middle English and graduated with a Bachelor of Arts (B.A.) in 1958.

 After three years as an officer in the U.S. Marine Corps, Lawler spent a year studying at the University of Wisconsin on a Danforth Fellowship, obtaining a Master of Arts (M.A.) in 1962.
 At the recommendation of a professor, he transferred to Harvard University that same year for further graduate study.
-There, Lawler came under the influence of medievalist Morton W. Bloomfield, who would also supervise his dissertation on John of Garland.
-He completed his Doctor of Philosophy (Ph.D.) in 1966.
+There, Lawler came under the influence of medievalist Morton W. Bloomfield, who also supervised his dissertation on John of Garland.
+He earned his Doctor of Philosophy (Ph.D.) from Harvard in 1966.